nwchemgit/nwchem-wiki/Multiconfiguration_SCF.md

 E.g., to obtain a triplet state
 ```
  multiplicity 3
 ```
-## SYMMETRY -- Spatial symmetry of the wavefunction
+## SYMMETRY: Spatial symmetry of the wavefunction

 This species the irreducible representation of the wavefunction as an integer in the range 1--8 using the same numbering of representations as